Arpit-Shah/ArtosDoc/docs/source/StepByStepBDD/implement-feature-file.rst

 Scenario
 ========

-* Scenario is declared using ``Scenario Outline:`` followed by description of the scenario
+* Scenario is declared using ``Scenario Outline:`` followed by description of the scenario.
+* One feature file can have one or more scenarios.
 * Scenario is defined using **Gherkin Syntax** which utilizes keywords "Given", "When", "And", "Then"
 * Scenario lines declared with Gherkin keywords are called **Steps**.
 * Scenario can be attached to one or more groups by adding group name above ``Scenario Outline:`` as shown in below example.